OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 ### Heading input
 If the device has to be carried by a vehicle in motion, we need to have the heading of the device.

-Magnetometers like an `HMC5883L` or an `LSM303` can do the job.
+Small magnetometers like an `HMC5883L` or an `LSM303` can do the job.
+> _Note_: Those magnetometers **do require** a calibration, See [here](../../I2C.SPI/lsm303.calibration/README.md) for details.

 But the magnetometers can go crazy if they're too close to a magnet, and stepper motors heavily use magnets.

 Having the magnetometer too close to the stepper motors is **not** a good idea.